retronas/retronas/README.md

 - `testing`: new complete work, needs to be tested further
 - `main`: considered stable

-Users can opt in/out of these brances using the `Branch` tool available in the Update menu.
+Users can opt in/out of these branches using the `Branch` tool available in the Update menu.
 It is suggested you only opt into the `testing` branch if you wish you provide feedback on new features we consider complete, are having issues with a particular tool or are told in an issue that a fix has been pushed to this branch.
 Opting into a `feature_name` branch will not receive any support as the work is not considered complete until it has moved to `testing`.

 Please read the [Wiki](https://github.com/retronas/retronas/wiki) to see what's going on.